-Stop Being Sweet is still alive.
-This year I took a break from blogging that lasted way longer than expected.
+This year I took a break from blogging that lasted way longer than expected but Stop Being Sweet is still alive!

-Spark Weekend Portland 2014 is two packed days of TED-style talks, experiential workshops, and the latest in lifestyle change technologies.
-The event is designed to measurably improve your health, productivity, and relationships in the shortest period of time possible.
+This weekend I will be talking about how to Stop Being Sweet at a unique conference.
+Spark Weekend is designed to measurably improve your health, productivity, and relationships in the shortest period of time possible.

 Gwenn and I got married!
 Though we had a simple civil ceremony, the past few months had us preoccupied with planning our wedding.
 Knowing that we’d be out of town to celebrate, I chose to indulge.

 Thank you to Valerie Hurst from KATU for coming by sugar-free headquarters to talk with me about Stop Being Sweet!

 It can be difficult to abstain from sugar but it does get easier with practice.
 Here are five things people will say to you at some point or another…

 The information in this video will totally creep you out.
 That is, if you’re still eating the foods featured in this video.